niyotham/Data-Engineering_text-to-speech_data-collection-1/README.md

 > ### Using the application

 - One can start using the application by first running the . . . .

-- Navigate to the address provided on your local browser

 > #### Interacting with the front end